mjosaarinen/pqps/README.md

-This little tutorial and software package explains how to use the [X-NUCLEO-LPM01A](https://www.st.com/en/evaluation-tools/x-nucleo-lpm01a.html), high-precision controlled power supply board to measure power consumption of cryptographic algorithms of a Cortex M4 target.
+This little tutorial and software package explains how to use the [X-NUCLEO-LPM01A](https://www.st.com/en/evaluation-tools/x-nucleo-lpm01a.html), a high-precision controlled power supply board to measure power consumption of cryptographic algorithms of a Cortex M4 target.
 The board is commonly called "PowerShield" in ST documentation, and I'll it as self.
 Note that the PowerShield is used in the "industry standard" Ultra-Low Power (ULP)